LaihoE/autovec-utf8-validation/README.md

 test bench_simd_chinese_autovec_max3 ... bench:         668.32 ns/iter (+/- 4.86)
 test bench_simd_chinese_simdutf8     ... bench:         420.27 ns/iter (+/- 2.68)
 ```
+The comparison is still not 100% fair as simdutf8 has an ascii fast path that cannot be used in this benchmark as all chunks contain non-ascii chars.

 autovec_max3 is a version that only **validates** utf8 of length 3 and **recognizes** utf8 of length 4.
 See below for more info.